Memorial Hall Museum, Deerfield MA

 • Filming equipment from the early career of Ken Burns

-• Original costumes from The Man Who Killed Hitler and Then the Bigfoot used by Sam Elliott while filming on location in Western Mass
+• Original costumes from The Man Who Killed Hitler and Then the Bigfoot used by Sam Elliott while filming on location in Western Massachusetts

 • Highlight reel of Pioneer Valley movie history